top of page

 coming soon

 Oleksandr is a lira player and lover of Ukrainian folk music.
 He performs in many public spaces and at community events.
-He often plays traditional music in parks as part of his reminder of what they all are fighting for, attracting admirers young and older.
+He often plays traditional music in parks as a reminder of what they all are fighting for, attracting admirers young and old.
 In this episode, he talks about his love of the lira instrument and why it is important to keep playing music.

 New Episodes Each Week